kotolex/surrealist/README.md

  * debug mode to see all that goes in and out if you need
  * iterator to handle big select queries
  * QL-builder to explore, generate and use SurrealDB queries (explain, transaction etc.)
+ * connections pool for use at a high load
  * http or websocket transport to use
  * always up to date with SurrealDB features and changes

-More to come:
- * connections pool

 ### Installation ###